SepehrSeifiZarei/SepehrSeifiZarei/README.md

 ### Hi there 👋
 I'm Sepehr SeifiZarei, and this is my Github account.
-I have mastered python, and I am deeply interested in the intersection of technology and healthcare.
+I have mastered python, and I'm deeply interested in the intersection of technology and healthcare.

 ### 📫 Reach me: